 2. Use a gentle exfoliant

-The skin becomes extremely dry in the winter, and flakiness is likely to develop, resulting in a dull complexion.
+The skin becomes a bit dry in the fall, and flakiness might start to develop, resulting in a dull complexion.
 This can be easily avoided by including an exfoliating step in your skincare routine.
 To accomplish this, avoid harsh scrubs in favor of a liquid exfoliator containing strong Alpha-hydroxy acid, such as glycolic acid.

 Paula's Choice The Unscrub formula is extra gentle.
 It contains pressure-sensitive jojoba beads that dissolve naturally as you massage them into your skin, making it nearly impossible to over-exfoliate and cause unwanted micro-tears.
 It's an excellent cleanser for removing sunscreen and light makeup, and the glycerin keeps skin soft and smooth.